awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 A *load balancer* serves as the single point of contact for clients\.
 Clients send requests to the load balancer, and the load balancer sends them to targets, such as EC2 instances, in two or more Availability Zones\.
 To configure your load balancer, you create [target groups](load-balancer-target-groups.md), and then register targets with your target groups\.
 You also create [listeners](load-balancer-listeners.md) to check for connection requests from clients, and listener rules to route requests from clients to the targets in one or more target groups\.

+For more information, see [How Elastic Load Balancing Works](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html) in the *Elastic Load Balancing User Guide*\.

 **Topics**
 + [Load Balancer Security Groups](#load-balancer-security-groups)
 + [Load Balancer State](#load-balancer-state)